 “She was being a messenger for my mother.
 Aria was supposed to bring me to my mom so we could talk.
 I refused and Aria left, most likely running back to my mom to tattletale.”
 I texted

-Sam set his phone and turned toward me to whisper.
-“Why didn’t you tell me sooner?
+Sam set his phone down and turned toward me to whisper, “Why didn’t you tell me sooner?
 I could’ve came right away.
 If she would’ve hurt you, I would never forgive myself.”

-“What if she comes back and you mother is more demanding?”
-Whispered Sam
+“What if she comes back and your mother is more demanding?”
+Sam whispered

 I patted Sam’s shoulder and got back to my homework.
 I could tell he didn’t want to stop talking, but he gave in.
-We worked silently until the period ended and Mrs. Lind allowed us to leave.
-I collect my stuff and we walked toward the door together.
-On the other side Phoua waited.
+We worked silently until the period ended and Mrs. Lindell allowed us to leave.
+I collected my stuff and we walked toward the door together.
+On the other side, Phoua waited.

-I said goodbye to Sam as Phoua appeared by my side.
-She wrapped her arm around mine and pulled me down the hall.
-“Christina told me you got detention for being late and talking to Sam.
-I wanted to tell you during lunch, but since you weren’t there still will have to do.”
+I said goodbye to Sam as Phoua appeared beside me.
+She wrapped her arm around mine and pulled me down the hall, “Christina told me you got detention for being late and talking to Sam.
+I wanted to tell you during lunch, but since you weren’t there now will have to do.”

 “Tell me what?”
 I asked

 “My boyfriend is throwing a costume party this weekend and he is inviting half the school.
 I was wondering if you and Sam would like to come?”
-Asked, Phoua, with a cheery smile.
+Phoua offered with a cheery smile.

 “Halloween was almost two weeks ago.”
-I questioned
+I pointed out.

 “I don’t know if Sam would want to go.”
 I said

 “Don’t worry you will!”
-Said, Phoua, bringing me in for a tight hug.
+Phoua said bringing me in for a tight hug.
 I patted her back in return.
 She pulled away and ran toward her next class.
 I stood in a trance until another kid knocked into my shoulder.
 I snapped out of it and headed to class.
 This was going to be fun to explain to Sam.

 After school ended, I found Sam sitting in the front seat of my car.
-I smiled at him as I got in the driver’s seat.
-“How did you get in when I had the car locked?”
+I had locked the car this morning so him getting in meant he broke into my car.
+Did I care about that?
+No, not at all.
+Having someone waiting for me was an awesome feeling.
+I smiled at him as I got in the driver’s seat, “How did you get in when I had the car locked?”

 “I’ve lived a long time, I can get into anything.”
-Said, Sam, with a smile.
+Sam said with a smile.

 “I bet you can.”
 I said

 “Phoua invited us to her boyfriend’s costume party this weekend.
-I said I would go and I was wondering…” I said
+I said I would go and I was wondering…” I offered

 “I would love to.”
-Said, Sam, before I could finish.
+Sam said before I could finish.

 “Of course, I would.”
 I said

 “Then it sounds like a plan.
 I’ll pick you up Saturday night and you can show me the way.”
-Said, Sam, giving me a peck on the lips before exiting the car.
+Sam said giving me a peck on the lips before exiting the car.

-After a few blinks I got out and watched as I he walked toward the road.
-He looked back at me as I yelled toward him.
-“Do you even have a costume?”
+After a few blinks I got out and watched as he walked toward the road.
+He looked back at me as I yelled toward him, “Do you even have a costume?”

 “I’ll find something, no need to worry.”
-Said, Sam, with a smile.
+Sam said with a smile.
 He ran out of sight and used his speed to vanish.